sai-sy/paymentWebApp/production_notes/production-notes.md

         - [ ] have edit buttons
         - [ ] have add commission feed button
         - [ ] have add commisson receieve button
+- [ ] Pay Infrustructure
+    - [ ] Make owner a part of campaign they created with a contract
 - [ ] User choices update
 - [ ] Change the way admins are created
 - [ ] Try Catch in auth.signup